Tushant123m/ALU_MULT_ADD_COMPARE_SQRT/README.md

 Project Title

-Pipelined Arithmetic Datapath using Shared Functional Units (Quartus / FPGA)
+Pipelined Arithmetic Datapath Using Shared Functional Units on FPGA

-Overview
+Project Overview

-This project implements a shared, pipelined arithmetic datapath on FPGA using Quartus schematic design.
-The datapath supports multiplication, addition, square root, comparison, and direct load operations using a single accumulator and a MUX-controlled feedback path.
-The design demonstrates efficient hardware resource utilization through narrow multiply and wide accumulate architecture.
+This project implements a pipelined arithmetic datapath on an FPGA using Quartus schematic design.
+The datapath supports multiplication, addition, square root, comparison, and direct data loading using a single shared accumulator.
+The design focuses on efficient hardware utilization by separating narrow input operations from wide accumulation operations.

+The architecture demonstrates how multiple arithmetic operations can share common resources through a multiplexer controlled datapath, similar to real processor and DSP designs.

 Architecture Description

-The datapath consists of:
+The datapath consists of the following main blocks:

-8-bit × 8-bit Multiplier for low-resource, high-speed multiplication

-32-bit Adder for accumulation and intermediate results

-32-bit Square Root unit operating on accumulated values

-Comparator for control decisions

-32-bit Accumulator Register

-MUX-based result selection
+An 8 bit by 8 bit multiplier used for low complexity and high speed multiplication A 32 bit adder used for accumulation and intermediate arithmetic operations A 32 bit square root unit that operates on accumulated values A comparator used for control and decision making
+A 32 bit accumulator register that stores intermediate and final results A multiplexer that selects which operation result is written back to the accumulator

-Two operand widths are used:
+Two different operand widths are intentionally used:

-8-bit buses (A8, B8) → multiplication stage

-32-bit buses (A32, B32) → add, sqrt, compare, and load operations
+8 bit input buses are used for multiplication
+32 bit input buses are used for addition, square root, comparison, and direct loading

-This separation allows optimized multiplication while preserving precision during accumulation.
+This separation reduces hardware cost while maintaining numerical precision.

-Dataflow

-External/RAM data enters through 8-bit inputs

-Multiplier produces a 16-bit result

-Result is extended and accumulated into 32-bit register

-Accumulator feeds ADD, SQRT, or Comparator

-MUX selects the next accumulator value
+Data Flow Explanation
+Input data enters the system either from memory or external inputs.
+Small width data is routed to the multiplier.
+The multiplication result is then extended to 32 bits and accumulated in the main register.
+The accumulator output is fed back to the adder, square root unit, and comparator.
+The multiplexer selects the appropriate result based on the control logic and updates the accumulator on the next clock cycle.

 Key Design Concepts

-Narrow multiply, wide accumulate (DSP-style architecture)

-Resource-efficient FPGA design

-MUX-controlled shared datapath

-FSM-friendly structure

-Scalable bit-widths
+Narrow multiply and wide accumulate architecture Shared functional units with multiplexer based selection Pipelined data flow using registers
+Efficient FPGA resource utilization
+Scalable and modular datapath structure

-Tools Used
+Design Tools
 Quartus Prime Lite Edition

-Block Diagram File (BDF)
+Block Diagram File based schematic design

-Verilog/VHDL IP blocks
+Verilog and VHDL IP blocks

 Applications

-DSP pipelines
+Digital signal processing pipelines

-MAC-based computation
+Multiply accumulate based computation
 FPGA arithmetic accelerators

-Educational processor/datapath design
+Educational datapath and processor design